- Cellulite Slideshow Pictures

 - Massage treatments: Several machines have been introduced that massage the areas affected by cellulite.
 These machines use rolling cylinders to gather areas of skin and massage them inside a chamber.
 One example of massage treatments is Endermologie, which was developed in France and has been used for cellulite treatment since the mid-1990s.
 This technique uses an electrically powered device that suctions, pulls, and squeezes affected areas.
 Treatments are expensive and typically last for 30-45 minutes.
 Ten to 12 treatments are typically required before results are noticeable.
 Endermologie has been approved by the U.S. FDA for temporary reduction in the appearance of cellulite.
 While a temporary decrease in the appearance of cellulite may occur, the technique appears to redistribute fat rather than permanently alter its configuration under the skin.
 Regular maintenance treatments are required after the initial effect has been achieved or the cellulite will return.

-- Laser or light therapy: The FDA has approved two light-therapy devices that combine suction or massage with light therapy for the temporary reduction of the appearance of cellulite.
-TriActive is a treatment that combines a low-level laser treatment with suction and manipulation of the skin, while VelaSmooth is a treatment combining laser and massage therapy.
+- Laser, light, or radiofrequency therapy: The FDA has approved certain light-therapy devices that combine suction or massage with light therapy for the temporary reduction of the appearance of cellulite.
+TriActive is a treatment that combines a low-level laser treatment with suction and manipulation of the skin, while Velasmooth/Velashape is a treatment combining laser and massage therapy.
 Like Endermologie, both treatments require multiple treatment sessions and maintenance treatments to keep up the improved appearance.
 Laser/massage treatments are even more costly than massage treatments; the complete program generally costs thousands of dollars.
+Other systems use radiofrequency therapy in combination with massage and infrared light or radiofrequency at multiple levels simultaneously.

-- Collagenase: Collagenase is a naturally-occurring enzyme in the body that breaks down collagen, a component of connective tissue (the tissues that bind our cells together).
-A small study of 10 women with cellulite conducted in 2006 suggested that injections with this enzyme may be beneficial in improving the appearance of cellulite.
-The long-term effects of these injections are still unknown, and studies have not yet been carried out to determine the extent and duration of the improvements, if any.
-The treatment is considered experimental and is not yet routinely available, but research is underway to determine if collagenase injections may become an option for the treatment of cellulite.
+- Collagenase: Collagenase is a naturally occurring enzyme in the body that breaks down collagen, a component of connective tissue (the tissues that bind our cells together).
+Some studies have suggested that injections with this enzyme may be beneficial in improving the appearance of cellulite, but the long-term effects of these injections are still unknown, and studies have not yet been completed to determine the extent and duration of the improvements, if any.
+The treatment is considered experimental and is not yet routinely available, but research and trials are under way to determine if collagenase injections may become an option for the treatment of cellulite.

 - Cellulite diets: Special "cellulite diets" have been proposed that claim to be effective in treating cellulite.
 Proponents of these diets claim that the combination of foods in the diet can reduce inflammation and improve circulation in affected areas and diminish cellulite.
 However, no studies published in the medical literature have supported these claims.
 Experts have conclude that eating a healthy diet can decrease fluid retention and improve the overall health and appearance of skin, but specific diets designed to target cellulite are of no value.